 Beam delivery is not as easy for mid-IR region as compared to near IR.
 Fiber optic communications has mastered the technology of fiber optic beam delivery for the near IR region and fiber laser cleaners use this technology for beam delivery.
 This gives flexibility to clean hard to reach places.
 CO2 lasers will require steering mirrors or robots for beam delivery which are more expensive, more difficult and operationally costly.
 Use of fiber optics in mid-IR is not as common and a cost effective technology does not exist.

 CO2 lasers are more costly to maintain and operate as compared to fiber lasers [Reference 1]

 Several researchers have been doing work on the impact of scanning parameters of laser cleaning on steel substrate damage, hardness, fatigue, efficiency and surface roughness [References 2-4].
-It turns out that two parameters for laser scanners are of utmost importance.
-One is the sweep speed and the other is number of scans.
+It turns out that two parameters for laser scanners are of utmost importance. one is the sweep and is number of scans.
 Figure 2 shows the laser in action and sweep scan is defined as the horizontal velocity of the beam.

 Figure 2: Sweep is defined as the horizontal movement of the beam across the piece [Reference 2]

 There has been a study on the effect of the sweep speed on the ablation depth.
 It turns out that the ablation depth in fact decreases with increasing sweep speed.
 The shorter is the dwell time of the beam on the surface, the less material it removes.
 Figure 3 shows this experimental result.